colapola/Mall-customer-segmentation/README.md

-# Mall Customer Segmentation with knnn
+# Mall Customer Segmentation with knn